✶ Memories ✶

 me and Jess, Henry cooking sausages, our big group on a riverside, Erin and Jess showing their matching clothes

-Me and Jess / Henry cooking the breakfast sausages / all of us eating our sandwiches / Erin and Jess with their don't be jealous merch
+Me with a mug of tea, my friend with a mug of cereal / Henry cooking the breakfast sausages / all of us eating our sandwiches / Two of my friends with their don't be jealous merch.

-The were all very exhausted but Theo and Jono and Gruff made us a wonderful Curry then Logan hosted a cocktail night!
+The were all very exhausted but three of the lads made us a wonderful Curry then our friend who works at a bar hosted a cocktail night!
 My friends without benefits was superb I'm glad I didn't have any alcohol (or grog) as some had some interesting hangovers the next day.
-Gruff cured his by vomming after being in the boot of Dave's car...
-Also played the best card game ever, Mao!!!
+One friend cured his by vomming after being in the boot of of one of the cars...
+That evening we played the best card game ever, Mao!!!

 I got up in good time as I was determined to wild swim which we did after a slow morning.
 I spent the trip reading The Year Of Magical Thinking by Joan Didion and it was always lovely to sit in the living room and read alongside the other readers - some smut was about - and gamers.
 It was very healing to be frozen by the Ribble River but the water quality was not good ;_;